donishadsmith/neurocaps/docs/examples/merge.rst

 ======================================================================
 Combining the timeseries from different tasks is possible with ``merge_dicts``, this permits running analyses to identify similar CAPs across different tasks, assuming these tasks use the same subjects.
-The ``merge_dicts()`` function will produce a combined subject timeseries dictionary that contains only the subject IDs present across both subject dictionaries.
+The ``merge_dicts()`` function will produce a merged subject timeseries dictionary that contains only the subject IDs present across both subject dictionaries.
 Additionally, this function appends similar run-IDs together.
 For instance, run-1 from one task is appended to run-1 of the other task.
 For this to work, all dictionaries must contain the same number of columns/ROIs.